ctkelley/SIAMFANLEquations.jl/README.md

 ## Changes

-### Updates since 0.2.3
+### Updates since 0.3.0

--  Elliptic PDE test problem: New PDE example for Chapter 2

-    - Chapter 2: Convection-Diffusion example with __nsol.jl__ is done.
-This mess is in the notebooks and in
-       - src/TestProblems/Systems/EllipticPDE.jl
-       - src/Examples/NsolPDE.jl
-    - Chapter 3:
-       -  nsoli.jl is here.
-It does Newton-GMRES without restarts for now, but it works and can duplicate the results in my older books.
-          - uses __kl_gmres.jl__
-          - H-equation and PDE examples from older books work and are in the notebook.
-       -  Fast Poisson Solver preconditioner via FFT (__fish2d.jl__, __Pfish2d.jl__, __Pvec2d.jl__) lives in src/TestProblems/Systems/PDE_Tools.jl

- - GMRES Linear Solver
-      - Linear solvers live in src/Solvers/LinearSolvers
-      - __kl_gmres.jl__ is a new linear solver and is working.
-         - Uses __Orthogonalize!.jl__ which defaults to classical Gram-Schmidt twice.

-### What's after 0.3.0?

- - 0.3.1 happens when the notebook is closer to finished and PTC-GMRES is working.
+-- 0.3.1 happens when the notebook is closer to finished and PTC-GMRES is working.

+### What's after 0.3.1?

  - 0.3.2 is for low-storage Krylob solvers (GMRES(m), BiCGSTAB, ...)